Alicia-bites/minishell/README.md

 > :warning: **_The readline() function can cause memory leaks.
 You don’t have to fix them.
 But that doesn’t mean your own code, yes the code you wrote, can have memory leaks._**

 ## Env
+The command allows you to run another program in a custom environment without modifying the current one.
+When used without an argument it will print a list of the current environment variables.

+> :warning **_The command will change the env list only for the active command no matters if several pipes_**

+> :pushpin: **_Normal behaviour of env process if pipe due to fork which duplicates the vqriqbles before to execute the commqnd_**

 ### Syntax
 ```
 env